 Excise Movement and Control System (EMCS) is a UK and EU-wide computer system that’s used to record duty suspended movements of excise goods taking place within the UK and the EU.

 EMCS captures and processes information about the movements online, validates the data entered and allows real time notification of the dispatch and receipt of duty suspended excise goods.

 It allows the exchange of secure online messages containing specific consignment and movement information between UK and EU trading partners.

 If you’ve been approved by HMRC to receive or dispatch excise goods in duty suspension, you’ll need to use EMCS if the duty suspended goods are moving:

-- between the UK and an EU member state (or vice versa)
+- between Northern Ireland and an EU member state

-- within the UK only, unless the goods are energy products or the movement is one that meets the criteria for simplified procedures to be used instead
+This is unless the goods are energy products or the movement is one that meets the criteria for simplified procedures to be used instead.

 Register and enrol